 Many companies routinely check what their employees post on social media.
 While this seems creepy, it is usually the best way to find out about important life events.

 It is also possible to monitor the activity of any employees doing remote work.
-Many software applications are available now, which enable managers to track the actions of home workers.
+Many software applications are available now, enabling managers to track home workers’ actions.
 In fact, there has been a significant increase in demand for employee surveillance apps since the start of the pandemic.

 Interview Questions to Identify Future Flight Risks in Potential Hires

-Unfortunately, the pandemic has left many people at risk of redundancy.
+Unfortunately, the pandemic left many people at risk of redundancy.
 Rather than be out of work, many of those individuals opt for lower-paid jobs that they would not otherwise consider.
-There is a concern that while bosses view their employment as permanent, candidates only see their position as a temporary fix.
-Once the employment market stabilises, these individuals may pose a flight risk.
+As a consequence, there was a concern that, while bosses viewed their employment as permanent, candidates only saw their position as a temporary fix.
+Once the employment market stabilised, many of these individuals were at flight risk.
+While this happened a few years ago already, these questions are still relevant, no matter when you read this article.

-Below are a few key questions managers can ask at interview to assess future flight risk in potential hires and what to look for in a response:
+Below are a few key questions managers can ask at an interview to assess future flight risk in potential hires and what to look for in threir response:

 Question: Why do you want to work for this company?